mhaddy/Slack-Webhook-for-MotionEye/README.md

 1. Include a link to the video (if captured)

 ### Cronjob Health Checks
-Ensure your MotionEye/OS system is online by registering for a free account on https://www.healthchecks.io and setting up a monitor.
-Then create a cron job with the following configuration:
+Ensure your MotionEye/OS system is online by registering for a free account on https://www.healthchecks.io and setting up a heart beat monitor (you can also use other services like cronitor.io).
+Then open your crontab editor:
 ```
 crontab -e
 ```
-Then type in the following:
+Then type in the following to check every 60 mins whether your Pi is online:
 ```
-0 * * * * {user} curl -fsS --retry 3 https://hc-ping.com/{hash} > /dev/null
+*/60 * * * * {user} curl -fsS --retry 3 https://hc-ping.com/{hash} > /dev/null
 ```